How to Fix Flaky Tests in Mobile Test Automation — Complete Diagnosis Guide (2026)

 The Flaky Test Diagnosis Framework

-Fixing flaky tests starts with a systematic diagnosis.
+Fixing flaky tests starts with systematic diagnosis.
 Randomly patching tests without understanding the root cause leads to recurring failures.
-Use this five-step diagnosis framework:
+For mobile teams, the diagnosis process must include device state, app state, OS behavior, permissions, network, and locator stability.

 Step 1 — Reproduce the Flakiness

 You cannot fix what you cannot reproduce.
-Run the test in isolation repeatedly to confirm it is actually flaky:
+Run the test repeatedly to confirm that it is actually flaky and not a one-off infrastructure failure.

 # Run a specific test 50 times to surface flakiness